 On 9 May 2018, the Company and ANB extended a financing and security agreement (the "Revolving Credit Facility") pursuant to which ANB agreed to provide a revolving credit facility of up to \$15 million.
 The Revolving Credit Facility also includes the Subsidiary as a borrower.
 The Revolving Credit Facility may be used by the Company for the purposes of supporting working capital needs and to fund the Company's general business requirements where necessary.
 Unless repaid earlier, the unpaid loan amount together with accrued interest, shall be payable in full on 30 November 2019.
 Such interest shall be accrued at the 30 Day LIBOR plus a margin of 4.00%, with an interest floor of 5.00%.
-The Company's obligations under the Revolving Credit Facility have been guaranteed by the Manager and the CDO Manager and secured by (i) a pledge and assignment of the Company's right, title and interest in Armadillo II, (iii) an assignment granted by the Manager over fees received in relation to its management of the Company, (iv) an assignment granted by the Company and the Manager over Risk Retention Proceeds distributions made by the Partnership, and (v) an assignment granted by the Manager and the Company over dividends from the CDO Manager.
+The Company's obligations under the Revolving Credit Facility have been guaranteed by the Manager and the CDO Manager and secured by (i) a pledge and assignment of the Company's right, title and interest in Armadillo I, (ii) a pledge and assignment of the Company's right, title and interest in Armadillo I, (ii) a pledge and assignment of the Company's right, title and interest in Armadillo I, (ii) an assignment granted by the Company and the Manager over Risk Retention Proceeds distributions made by the Partnership, and (v) an assignment granted by the Manager and the CDO Manager.
 As at 30 June 2018 and 31 December 2017 there were no amounts outstanding in relation to the Revolving Credit Facility.